software-architecture-guild/software-architecture-guild.github.io/content/docs/competencies/modeling/architecture_frameworks/viewpoints_and_perspectives.md

 <br>
 Source: [O'Reilly Katas 2023 Fall solution by Profitero Data Alchemists](https://github.com/Profitero-Data-Alchemists/katas-2023/tree/master)

+---

 ### The Operational Viewpoint

+The **Operational** viewpoint focuses on the system’s day-to-day **management and maintenance**, covering aspects such as monitoring, troubleshooting, and updates.
+It ensures that the system operates smoothly post-deployment.
+This viewpoint emphasizes the tools, processes, and metrics needed to support reliable operations.
+By addressing potential operational challenges, it clarifies the processes maintenance, operation, configuration, migration.
+It also highlights the responsibilities of different roles, ensuring that operational teams are **equipped to handle incidents** effectively and adapt to changing environment.

 * **Purpose**: To describe the system’s operational and maintenance processes.
 * **Key Stakeholders**: Support teams, operations engineers, system